Uanela/arkos/README.md

 - **What happens under the hood**:
   - **Authentication Setup**: The package will set (read further to learn how to prepare the environment) up authentication routes, middleware, and necessary handlers for managing user sessions and JWT tokens.
   - **Error Handling**: Automatic error handling middleware could be added.
-  - **File Upload**: Omin will configure necessary middleware to handle file uploads, image upload optimization, and route generation.
+  - **File Upload**: Arkos will configure necessary middleware to handle file uploads, image upload optimization, and route generation.
   - **Prisma Integration**: The prisma instance must be export as default or prisma under scr/utils/prisma.ts.

 ### 5. **Additional Configuration (Optional)**